Many of the gorgeous vintage fashion items we see at Repsycho have an interesting label – research has proved that many also have an amazing history!

-The Frank Usher label was started by Anne and Max Bruh, refugees from Nazi Germany, in 1946.
+Anne and Max Bruh, refugees from Nazi Germany, started the Frank Usher label in 1946.
 Due to restrictions at the time, the couple bought an existing company and repurposed it- hence the totally unrelated name Frank Usher.

-The brand was known as one that notes fresh, high-end details on the catwalk and used them to create affordable, ready to wear designs.
-Although sneered at by the fashion world at the time, Frank Usher clothes were popular, well made and flattering and they also stand the test of time.
+Known as a brand that notes fresh, high-end details on the catwalk and used them to create affordable, ready to wear designs.
+Although the fashion world at the time sneered at the brand, Frank Usher clothes were popular, well made and flattering and they also stand the test of time.

-Susan Small was a British ready-to-wear fashion label, best known for their party dresses and evening wear.
-They were often using exotic prints to create interest on the piece.
+A British ready-to-wear fashion label, best known for their party dresses and evening wear.
+They often used exotic prints to create interest on the piece.

-Founded by Leslie and Fay Carr Jones in the early 1940s Susan Small was joined by Maureen Baker in 1943 as head designer, she remained until the company closed.
+Leslie and Fay Carr Jones founded Susan Small in the early 1940s.
+Maureen Baker joined in 1943 as head designer, she remained until the company closed.
 One of Baker‘s most famous design projects was that of Princess Anne’s wedding dress in 1973.

-The only information I have been able to find out about the Kitty Copeland brand is that it seems to have been operating in the 40s and into the 1970s.
-This information has been gleaned from discussions about dating items; otherwise, no other information seems to be out there, although there are plenty of gorgeous examples of the designs.
+The only information I have been able to find out about the Kitty Copeland brand is that it operated in the 1940s and into the 1970s.
+This information has been gleaned from discussions about dating items; otherwise, no other information seems to be out there, although there exist plenty of gorgeous examples of the designs.
 Must have been very well made!

 Wanting a new outlet for their manufacturing business, Lee Bender and her husband Cecil opened a new store in London in 1968, called BUS STOP.
 She quickly became synonymous with the popular clothing store for which she designed the collections.

-An original idea at the time, designs were produced to co-ordinate – clothes could be easily matched with each other.
+An original idea at the time, Bender created co-ordinating designs – clothes could be easily matched with each other.
 Tops, jackets, coats and sweaters were made as matching ensembles, with the opportunity to purchase trousers, dresses, skirts and accessories to combine with your outfit or wear as separates.

-Lee Bender’s designs were worn by famous names such as Brigitte Bardot, Marianne Faithfull, Pattie Boyd and Angie Bowie, but they were also affordable and suitably wearable to ordinary women.
+Famous names wore Lee Bender’s designs, such as Brigitte Bardot, Marianne Faithfull, Pattie Boyd and Angie Bowie.
+However they also appealed to ordinary women as affordable and suitably wearable clothing.

-Lee Bender at Bus Stop is now a collectable vintage label, and she has had her designs displayed in exhibitions alongside contemporaries such as Ossie Clark and Biba.
+Lee Bender at Bus Stop is now a collectable vintage label, and her designs have been displayed in exhibitions alongside contemporaries such as Ossie Clark and Biba.

-Shubette is a family business based in London which was begun by Jack Offenbach in 1913.
-Designing, producing and supplying British stores, they were known for women’s special occasion wear with beautiful detail and elegance while maintaining a fun and youthful vibe.
+In 1913 Jack Offenbach began Shubette in London.
+Designing, producing and supplying British stores.
+Well known for women’s special occasion wear with beautiful detail and elegance while maintaining a fun and youthful vibe.

 The company expanded internationally and became a leading fashion name which is still a family concern.
 Today Gina Bacconi is the power brand of the Shubette group and is still synonymous with glamourous event clothing.

-Anyone who was anyone in the 1960s and 1970s wore John Bates’ designs.
-Cilla Black got married in one of his designs, Julie Christie wore his dresses in the film ‘Shampoo’ and the fashion pages of Vogue were always filled with them.
+He is perhaps best known for Diana Riggs‘ outfits when she starred as Emma Peel in The Avengers.
+But anyone who was anyone in the 1960s and 1970s wore John Bates’ designs.
+Cilla Black married in one of his designs, Julie Christie wore his dresses in the film Shampoo and the fashion pages of Vogue often carried them.